 Expressive Arts and Design gives children the opportunity to experiment with music, song and dance, and allow them to express themselves creatively and imaginatively.
 Children are encouraged to present their thoughts and ideas through art, design and technology, role play and stories.

 We thoroughly welcome and encourage parent support and involvement in school and we encourage all to share your child’s progress and success through our ‘WOW’ card system.
 Simply complete the card and return to school.
 This will add greatly to their development and be a lovely addition to their Learning Journeys.
 When your child has displayed good attitude, effort or behaviour, we will send home a ‘Teacher’s note’ so that you can celebrate your child’s success together.
 Each week you will also receive a Reception newsletter which will detail the types of activities we have been learning, and tips on how to support your child further at home.
 Other important information such as Stay and Play sessions, reminders of school trip, workshops and P4C homework will form the other content, so please do ensure that you read the newsletter each week.

-PE will take place on Monday and Thursday, so please ensure that full kit is in school in fully labelled with your child’s name.
+PE will take place on Thursday with Ms Murphy, so please ensure that full kit is in school in fully labelled with your child’s name.